ES-1085/f2025-ds1-project-gold/memo/memo.md

 ![](memo_files/figure-gfm/first-general-graph-attempt-1.png)<!-- -->

+We found this graph to complicated to interpret.
+Since we want to look at age groups through a different graph, we decided to use a visualization that generalizes performances for all the students the NGO works with.
+We also want to underline the start of a school year and the 3 key periods we analyzes: Pre, During, Post-COVID.

 #### Cleaning data for the Average Plot

 Creating a new column that would help us highlight the beginning of the